-General Information

 When You Arrive Be prompt!
 Check-in at the office.
 Introduce yourself to the building principal and other office staff.
 Explain for whom you are substituting - in some cases they may not be aware of the employee's absence.
 Be sure to sign-in on the report provided for substitutes.
 The office will provide information on class schedules/class seating charts, lesson plan books, room locations, extra duties, textbooks, recess times and emergency procedures.
 Remember to wear your badge or ask for a guest teacher security badge if needed.